Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 Once the candidate has discussed the approach with the interviewer and answered any questions, it is time to begin coding.

-While coding the solution it is important to remember to:
+While coding the solution, it is important to remember to:

 - Explain each step while coding
 - When pausing to think, speak out loud about your thought process.
 Interviewers need to understand what the candidate is thinking.